 These different approaches in exposure therapy can be used separately or combined, depending on the specific needs and goals of the individual.
 The selection of the approach should be guided by the therapist's expertise and the client's preferences and treatment objectives.

-See also 7 Self-Help Books to Master Exposure Therapy Techniques
+See also 7 Success Stories: Life-Changing Exposure Therapy Treatment

 Exposure Therapy